VAT registrations and simplications in the Netherlands

 The VAT registration threshold for established Dutch businesses is €1,350 of VAT due in a complete year.
 From €1,350 to €1,883 there is a simplification gradually increasing VAT obligations, but where the VAT due exceeds €1,883 in a given year, a VAT registration is mandatory for all Dutch businesses.
 As mentioned above, this limit does not apply to non-established companies."

-Fiscal representative in The Netherlands
+Vat Fiscal Representative in The Netherlands

 In general, EU and non-EU businesses do not need a fiscal representative when registering for VAT purposes in the Netherlands.
 Unlike other EU countries, EU and non-EU companies can register directly for VAT in the Netherlands.